-NATO member states are locked in discussions to determine the next steps for Ukraine’s accession, according to The Washington Post.
-The discussions have heated up ahead of US President Joe Biden and NATO leaders’ planned trip to Vilnius, Lithuania, for a NATO summit in July.
+NATO member states are locked in discussions to determine the next steps for Ukraine’s accession, The Washington Post reported, as the discussions heat up ahead of US President Joe Biden and NATO leaders’ expected trip to Vilnius, Lithuania, for a NATO summit in July.

-While NATO member states in Eastern Europe demand that NATO present a roadmap for Ukraine's accession at the upcoming summit, the United States and its Western European members favor more modest steps, such as upgrading the NATO-Ukraine cooperation body or deciding to expand technical assistance to Ukraine in the defense sector.
+While Eastern European NATO member states demand that NATO present a roadmap for Ukraine's accession at the upcoming summit, the United States and Western European members favor more modest steps, such as upgrading the NATO-Ukraine cooperation body or deciding to expand technical assistance to Ukraine in the defense sector.

-Tuuli Duneton, a senior official in the Estonian Defense Ministry, also said that the upcoming summit in Lithuania offers an opportunity to send a strong message to Ukraine that it deserves a place in NATO.
+Tuuli Duneton, a senior official in the Estonian Ministry of Defense, also said that the upcoming summit in Lithuania offers an opportunity to send a strong message to Ukraine that it deserves a place in NATO.
 Similarly, Czech Foreign Minister Jan Lipavsky said that he hopes the upcoming summit will chart the right path for Kiev to join NATO.

-However, the United States, along with NATO members in Western Europe, have advocated a more cautious and slow approach to the issue.
+However, the US, along with NATO members in Western Europe, favor a more cautious and slow approach to the issue.
 Some countries believe that admitting Ukraine while the conflict there is still ongoing would put NATO in direct confrontation with Russia.
-A British diplomat said the goal between now and the Lithuania summit is to push for an agreement that shows progress has been made on Ukraine’s membership aspirations.
+A British diplomat said that the goal between now and the Lithuania summit is to push for an agreement that shows progress on Ukraine's membership aspirations.

-Although not yet a member of NATO, on May 16, Ukraine officially became a member of the NATO-affiliated Cooperative Cyber Defense Center of Excellence (CCDCOE).
+Although not yet a member of NATO, on May 16, Ukraine officially became a member of the NATO Cyber Defense Cooperative Center of Excellence (CCDCOE).

-Since the conflict in Ukraine broke out, NATO Secretary General Jens Stoltenberg has repeatedly affirmed that NATO supports Ukraine's entry into the alliance, but has not said when or how this will happen.
-During his visit to Ukraine on April 20, Mr. Stoltenberg pledged to continue supporting Kiev's early entry into NATO, but did not give a specific time frame.
+Since the conflict in Ukraine broke out, NATO Secretary General Jens Stoltenberg has repeatedly affirmed that NATO supports Ukraine's accession to the alliance, but has not said when or how this will happen.
+During his visit to Ukraine on April 20, Mr. Stoltenberg pledged to continue supporting Kiev's early accession to NATO, but did not give a specific timeframe.

 Recently, German Defense Minister Boris Pistorius also revealed that there is still no decision on Ukraine joining NATO at the present time, and said that a decision related to this issue will only be made after the conflict in Ukraine ends.